NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 console.log(instance.constructor.prototype === Object.getPrototypeOf(instance)); // false
 ```

-If you got all of the above right then maybe you're already grizzled JavaScript wizard and know all the ins and outs of OOJS (Object Oriented JavaScript).
+If you got all of the above right then maybe you're already grizzled JavaScript veteran and know all the ins and outs of OOJS (Object Oriented JavaScript).

-For the rest of us, these are the dark arts of Javascript Inheritance.
+For the rest of us, it's time to open Pandora's Box.

 ## Inheritance

 In OOP (Object Oriented Programming), inheritance is the mechanism used build a new object or class ontop another object or class.

 JavaScript has inheritance but doesn't have "classes" like most other OO languages.
 Instead, JavaScript links objects together by [prototypes](https://en.wikipedia.org/wiki/Prototype-based_programming).
-Even in ES2015 [`class`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) is mostly just syntactic sugar for objects with prototypal relationships.
+Even in ES2015, [`class`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) is mostly just syntactic sugar for objects with prototypal relationships.

-At a glance OOJS using `class` appears to be pretty normal.
+At a glance, OOJS using `class` appears sane.

 ```javascript
 class Base {